+No no Not a Candidate Area
-5.5.
-At a subsequent stage (addressed under 'Desirability' at para 8.20), it is necessary to consider whether a number of Candidate Areas together, or Candidate Areas and an existing designation in the case of a boundary review, form an extensive tract that satisfies the National Park designation criteria, or an area which satisfies AONB designation criteria.
-This is significant because the statutory criteria for designating land as a National Park or AONB apply to the extensive tract or the area in question.
-It is the National Park or AONB as a whole which must satisfy the relevant technical criteria.

-5.6.
-As is explained in paragraph 4.1ff, in practical terms it is simpler and more manageable to make the initial evaluation in relation to parts of a potential National Park or AONB area or extension area - ie the Evaluation Areas - rather than for the National Park or AONB area as a whole.
-This is not, however, a substitute for the assessment of whether a potential designation area as a whole complies with the relevant statutory provisions.

-5.7.
-The result of the initial evaluation stage of the assessment is that all or part of each Evaluation Area that appears likely to be able to meet the technical criteria (either by itself or with other areas as part of a larger designated area) is identified as a Candidate Area for potential National Park and/or AONB designation.
-In cases where the judgment is not clear cut one way or the other, the area may be identified for further and more detailed scrutiny.4
+- 5.5.
+At a subsequent stage (addressed under 'Desirability' at para 8.21), it is necessary to consider whether a number of Candidate Areas together, or Candidate Areas and an existing designation in the case of a boundary review, form an extensive tract that satisfies the National Park designation criteria, or an area which satisfies AONB designation criterion.
+This is significant because the statutory criteria for designating land as a National Park or AONB apply to the extensive tract or the area in question respectively.
+It is the National Park or AONB as a whole which must satisfy the relevant technical criteria. - 5.6.
+As is explained in paragraph 4.1, in practical terms it is simpler and more manageable to undertake the initial evaluation in relation to parts of a potential National Park or AONB area or extension area ie the Evaluation Areas rather than for the National Park or AONB area as a whole.
+This is not, however, a substitute for the assessment of whether a potential designation area as a whole complies with the relevant statutory provisions, which must follow the initial evaluation. - 5.7.
+An Evaluation Area may contain land that meets the criteria to varying degrees.
+Such variations should be identified.
+A decision can then be made on whether to exclude the non-qualifying parts of the Evaluation Area from the potential National Park or AONB designation, or whether in the context of the area as a whole they can be included.
+Alternatively, the extent of an Evaluation Area may be adjusted, so that a revised area of land is then re-considered against the technical criteria. - 5.8.
+The result of the evaluation stage of the assessment is that all or part of each Evaluation Area that appears likely to be able to meet the technical criteria (either by itself or with other areas as part of a larger designated area) is identified as a Candidate Area for potential National Park and/or AONB designation.
+In cases where the judgment is not clear cut one way or the other, the area may be identified for further and more detailed scrutiny during boundary setting.4 - 5.9.

-5.8.
 Below we set out our recommended approach to evaluating the technical criteria in detail.
 It is based on factors, sub-factors and indicators which taken together tend to show whether or not a criterion is satisfied.
 However, the assessment of a landscape against the two technical criteria is not a simple 'tick box' exercise.
 Once appraisal in relation to the listed factors and indicators has been undertaken it will be necessary to stand back and ask whether, having regard to all relevant considerations, the land has sufficient natural beauty and opportunities for open-air recreation, in line with the relevant statutory provisions.
 The listed factors and indicators are not intended to alter or replace the statutory criteria but merely to provide practical guidance for the assessment of areas against the criteria.
+It is important to record in detail the extent to which there is evidence in support of each of the factors and indicators to ensure judgements reached are transparent and can be robustly defended (examples of model evaluation reports can be found in appendix 6).